jnmaloof/MCB160L-BSA-mapping/Day2.md

 ![](figs/view_reads.png)

+Click on the XCT hyperlink for "RefSeq mRNAs mapped to this assembly".
+You should now see the genome browser page again.

 Navigate within the Genome Browser to answer the below questions on your worksheet.
 Remember to use the navigation controls at the top of the page zoom in and out, and to move your field of view to the left and the right.

 **More worksheet questions**

 6) What do you think the vertical red line at the top of the page represents? (*Hint: try entering new position coordinates in the search bar at the top of the page.*)
-7) What do the brown rectangles separated by horizontal lines at the bottom of the plot represent?
+7) What do the red rectangles separated by horizontal lines at the bottom of the plot represent?
 Why are there small arrowheads on these horizontal lines?
-8) Note the skinny brown rectangles at the farthest left and right portions of each gene model.
+8) Note the skinny red rectangles at the farthest left and right portions of each gene model.
 What do these represent? (*Their positions should give you a big hint.*)
 9) The brown and blue boxes in the middle of the plot represent individual sequencing reads from your library.
 Click on a few to see the corresponding portion of the BAM file for each read.
 Why are some reads indicated in blue and some in brown?

 Go back to your browswer view.
 Zoom in to the base level (see 'base' button just to the left of 'zoom out' in the navigation area).
 Find a sequence read (either a brown or a blue rectangle) that has white nucleotide displayed within it.
 Click on this read. (*You may have to scan to left or right to find one.*)